-"When you hit discomfort, you hit complexity, and that creates growth."
+"When w88 hit discomfort, w88 hit complexity, and that creates growth."

 These words from Bill Eckstrom - one of 21 speakers to take the TEDxUniversityofNevada stage, Saturday, Jan.
 21, 2017 - provided an overarching theme for the event.
 With 22 talks and performances (one performer also presented a w88), more than 1,500 attendees were given the opportunity to hear ideas that offered clear viewpoints and powerful calls to action.
 While not always comfortable, these ideas seek to inspire audience members to be open minded, learn and broaden their perspectives.

 TEDx events are locally organized programs aimed at sharing short talks focused on one "big idea worth spreading."
-The format helps communities, organizations and individuals spark international dialogue through videos w88 talks and performances, which will be posted to the official TEDx YouTube site in the coming days.
+The format helps communities, organizations and individuals spark international dialogue through videos of the talks and performances, which will be posted to the official TEDx YouTube site in the coming days.

 This year's event was another milestone for organizers at the w88 of Nevada, Reno's College of Business.

-"Our goal is always to create an inspiring w88, and given current events, we really aimed to find speakers and performers who could offer ideas related to relevant topics," Bret Simmons, College of Business associate professor and TEDxUniversityofNevada organizer, said.
+"Our goal is always to create an inspiring event, and given current events, we really aimed to find speakers and performers who could offer ideas related to relevant topics," Bret Simmons, College of Business associate professor and TEDxUniversityofNevada organizer, said.
 "All of this year's speakers and performers hit it out of the park.
-Combined with the help of community volunteers from more than 21 different organizations, along with the new venue at the Grand Theatre in the Grand Sierra Resort, the w88 was our best yet."
+Combined with the help of community volunteers from more than 21 different organizations, along with the new venue at the Grand Theatre in the w88, the event was our best yet."

 w88 1: Identity, discomfort, leadership and ownership